Susan B. Anthony Birthplace Museum: History

 The first of the Anthonys to arrive in Adams, Massachusetts, was David Anthony, the great-grandfather of Susan B. Anthony, in the years before the American Revolutionary War.
 He came as part of a more general migration of Quakers to the area from Rhode Island and southeastern Massachusetts.
 He established a cider mill that remains in the Anthony family to this day.
 His grandson, David Anthony, built this house in 1817 as a gift to his son, Daniel Anthony, the father of Susan B. Anthony.
 David was a strong proponent of education, teaching at the East Road School, and joining with others in the tightly knit Quaker community to found the Adams Academy in 1825 on land owned by his father.
 Daniel Anthony also continued the family interest in mills, establishing a cotton yarn-producing mill, known as the Pump Log Mill, in 1822.

-It is in this house that his second child, Susan B. Anthony, was born on February 15, 1820.
+It is in this house that his second child, Susan Anthony, was born on February 15, 1820.
 In 1827 he was lured by financial interests to Battenville, New York.

 The house remained in Anthony family hands until 1895, after which it went through a succession of owners.
 The Society of Friends Descendants acquired the property in 1926, and established a museum.
 The building was returned to private hands in 1949.
 It underwent restoration from 2006 to 2009.
 It is now home to the nonprofit Susan B. Anthony Birthplace Museum, showcasing Susan B. Anthony's early years and her legacy as a tireless advocate of women's right to vote.

 On October 9, 2019, The Berkshire Eagle reported that Colleen Janz, the director of the museum from 2012 to 2018, was fired on July 23, 2018, for allegedly stealing $31,000 from the museum through falsified transactions.